 A 2016 survey by the Barna Group found that 41% of practicing Christian men view porn regularly, yet only 7% of churches have programs for those struggling with porn.

-The READY Ministry Leaders Guidebook will give you deeply practical guidance related to:
+The Prepared Ministry Leaders Guidebook will give you deeply practical guidance related to:

 - Staff training